Parent Plus Loans

 - Provide document to the U.S. Department of Education's satisfaction extenuating circumstance relation to your adverse credit history.

-Once you have completed either option above, you also must complete the credit counseling for the Plus Loan borrowers at the Studentloans.gov website.
+Once you have completed either option above, you also must complete the credit counseling for the PLUS Loan borrowers at the Studentaid.gov website.

 PLUS loan funds are sent via to the University for application to the student's campus account.
 Accepted loan funds are divided so half the funding is provided for the Fall semester and the other half is provided for the Spring semester.